Child’s Voice in Mediation High Wycombe

 The mediator will ask the child about what and how he or she has been thinking and feeling.
 This information will then be shared with the parents in the following sessions.

 Discussions during the mediation sessions are envisioned to support the children during a separation and our family mediators are thoughtful in their responses with no intention to exploit the differences between parents.
-Our mediators support the conception that both parents have the rights and responsibilities and they are the ones who will eventually make the decision which is best suitable for their children.
+Our mediators in High Wycombe support the conception that both parents have the rights and responsibilities and they are the ones who will eventually make the decision that is best suitable for their children.